DRI-network/RICO/README.md

 # Responsible Initial Coin Offering ( RICO ) Framework

+**Please be careful.
+This Version is Alfa. application may contain bugs.**

 This framework is a decentralized framework, that makeing the initial coin offering more responsible.

 ## Motivation

+- Autonomous
+- Comfortable
-- Automatecaly
+- Decentralizing
-- Safety
+- Equitable
-- selfMinting
+- Mintable

 ## Dependencies